top of page

 Resource suggestion: diagnosing a food allergy

 KFA is ‘Kids with Food Allergies’, a division of the Asthma and Allergy Foundation of America (AAFA).
 KFA serves as a lifeline for families raising children with food allergies.
 AAFA, a non-profit founded in 1953, is dedicated to saving lives and reducing the burden of disease for people with asthma and allergies through support, advocacy, education and research.
-AAFA offers resources for health care providers and policymakers, as well.
+Don't miss KFA's information on affording epinephrine, a medication you will need to keep within reach 24:7 to manage severe allergic reactions.

 AAAAI